harryahlas/nlp/README.md

         * Bonus if we can pull equipment and band names from elsewhere to use to generate entities.
     * More thorough vector model?
 NLTK maybe?
 * *CNNtextclassificationsneap.ipynb* is a CNN architecture.
 Seems to function ok but very poor results.
 Next step would be to toy with this to see where the issue is.
+	* Need to fix max pooling issue!
+See comment.
 	* Could be due to small number of training runs (maybe 6)
 	* check the variables and play with them.
 May be doing only a few words of the text.
 May want to remove the tags too \t, \n etc.
 ### General NLP